tcao/perception_spinnaker_vision/README.md

 `brew install ffmpeg`

 ## Build
+By default,
+- driver
-By default, the driver and test apps:
+- test apps:
-`gigev_config` and
+`gigev_config` (to list and configure GigEV camera) and
-`machine_vision_streaming`
+`machine_vision_streaming`  (gstreamer vision streaming)
+- ROS2 package
+`spinnaker_ros2` (OpenCV/ROS2 sensor message bridge)
 will be built.
 Please follow normal cmake project build process.

+If there is "exported target names" related error, your ament_cmake_export_targets package may have a bug in it, and fix it per [this solution](https://github.com/ament/ament_cmake/commit/11c44dbd646846a2e8ca912155f0704e9b0c3c57)

 ## GigE Camera Hardware Setup
 - Networking